Sydneychick2748/password-generator/README.md

-When you are asked for uppercase types to include in the password, you can click the "ok" button or if you do not use uppercase, click the "cancel" button.
+When you are asked for uppercase letters to include in the password, you can click the "ok" button or if you do not want any uppercase letters in your password, click the "cancel" button.